etweiner/mini2/README.md

 # mini2
+This is portfolio page.
-link to the live site https://etweiner.github.io/mini2/
+Link to the live site: https://etweiner.github.io/mini2/

+# Portfolio